 Formats for WJEB contributions:

-World Journal of Environmental Biology accepts various formats of scholarly works such as research articles, reviews, abstracts, addendums (Postscripts), announcements, article-commentaries, book reviews, rapid communications, and letters to the editor, conference proceedings, case-reports, corrections, discussions, meeting-reports, news, Eulogy, product reviews, hypotheses and analyses.
+World Journal of Environmental Biosciences accepts various formats of scholarly works such as research articles, reviews, abstracts, addendums (Postscripts), announcements, article-commentaries, book reviews, rapid communications, and letters to the editor, conference proceedings, case-reports, corrections, discussions, meeting-reports, news, Eulogy, product reviews, hypotheses and analyses.

 Article Preparation Guidelines: